afcasco/oci-always-free-setup/README.md

 terraform/oci/terraform.tfvars
 ```

-using the repository configuration as reference and replacing the environment-specific values.

-For example:
+with the required OCI and instance values, for example:

 ```hcl
 tenancy_ocid            = "ocid1.tenancy.oc1..example"